 Enrique Schaerer is a litigation attorney in the Los Angeles office of Munger, Tolles & Olson.
-He represents clients in federal and state courts in civil litigations, including business-related disputes, employment-discrimination cases, and government-enforcement actions (and investigations).
+He represents clients in federal and state court in cases related to general business litigation, legal malpractice, class actions, employment issues, mass torts, and insurance.
+He also advises clients on the Foreign Corrupt Practices Act.
 In particular, he focuses on constitutional and statutory interpretation.

-Mr. Schaerer also keeps an active pro bono practice, which has included participation in UCLA Law School’s appellate clinic and prosecution of misdemeanor crimes in multiple jury trials on behalf of the City of Redondo Beach.
+Mr. Schaerer also keeps an active pro bono practice.
+He has participated in the appellate clinic at UCLA Law School, and has prosecuted misdemeanor crimes in multiple jury trials on behalf of the City of Redondo Beach.
 Before private practice, he clerked for the Honorable Carlos T. Bea of the U.S. Court of Appeals for the Ninth Circuit and the Honorable James V. Selna of the U.S. District Court for the Central District of California.

 Mr. Schaerer serves on the Yale Law School Association's Executive Committee, has served on Notre Dame's College of Arts and Letters Advisory Council, and has interned in the offices of U.S. Senator Harry Reid and L.A.
 Mayor Antonio Villaraigosa.
 He has run several marathons, including the Boston Marathon.
-He speaks fluent Spanish and has proficiency in Italian.
+He speaks fluent Spanish and conversational Italian.

 A Rose by Any Other Name: Why a Parens Patriae Action Can Be a “Mass Action” under the Class Action Fairness Act of 2005, 16 N.Y.U.
-Journal of Legislation & Public Policy 39 (2013) (sole author).
+Journal of Legislation & Public Policy 39 (2013).

-Intragroup Discrimination in the Workplace: The Case for “Race Plus,” 45 Harvard Civil Rights-Civil Liberties Law Review 57 (2010) (sole author).
+Intragroup Discrimination in the Workplace: The Case for “Race Plus,” 45 Harvard Civil Rights-Civil Liberties Law Review 57 (2010).

-Liability in Robotics: An International Perspective on Robots as Animals, 24 Advanced Robotics 13 (2010) (second author, with Richard Kelley, Micaela Gomez, and Monica Nicolescu).
+Liability in Robotics: An International Perspective on Robots as Animals, 24 Advanced Robotics 13 (2010) (co-authored with Richard Kelley, Micaela Gomez & Monica Nicolescu).

-Robots as Animals: A Framework for Liability and Responsibility in Human-Robot Interactions, 18th IEEE International Symposium on Robot and Human Interactive Communication (2009) (first author, with Richard Kelley and Monica Nicolescu).
+Robots as Animals: A Framework for Liability and Responsibility in Human-Robot Interactions, 18th IEEE International Symposium on Robot and Human Interactive Communication (2009) (co-authored with Richard Kelley & Monica Nicolescu).